-To evaluate each contestant's ability to demonstrate and explain an entry-level technical skill used in the occupational area for which he or she is training.
+To evaluate each contestant's ability to demonstrate and explain an entry-level technical skill used either in the occupational area for which he or she is training or outside the training area.

 First, download and review the General Regulations at: http://updates.skillsusa.org.